 As landlords have had to deal with increased regulation and financial setbacks in recent years, such as Section 24 and the 3% stamp duty surcharge, many have looked for ways to maximise the potential of their portfolios.
 Alongside incorporation, one of the most popular strategies has been to convert rental properties into HMOs in order to benefit from higher yields and rental returns.

-If you're considering converting a property into an HMO, there are a number of steps that you'll need to take; from meeting legal requirements to making the property habitable for more people.
+If you're considering converting a property into an HMO, there are several things you'll need to do, from meeting legal requirements to making the property habitable for more people.

 If some, but not all, of these criteria apply, then you may still need a licence and it's wise to check with your local authority.
 HMO licences are valid for five years at a time and you'll require a separate licence for each HMO you’re running.

 HMO Fire Safety & Smoke alarms

 As well as applying for a licence, there are various other compliance measures you’ll need to meet.
 These include sending a valid gas safety certificate to your local authority each year, installing the relevant smoke alarms and carbon monoxide detectors and having safety certificates for electrical appliances available on request.

 At the same time as the licensing changes, guidelines for minimum HMO room sizes were also introduced with landlords needing to adhere to the following guidelines: